Vanguard Backdoor Roth 2018: a Step by Step Guide

 Open your Traditional IRA account, select “Buy and sell” then “Buy Vanguard Funds”

-Next, you’ll tell Vanguard where the money is going (and where it’s coming from).
-I put mine in the Prime Money Market Fund so day-to-day volatility is a non-issue.
+Next, you’ll tell Vanguard where the money is going (and where it’s coming from such as your checking account or a money market).
+I invest my non-deductible IRA contribution in the Prime Money Market Fund so day-to-day volatility is a non-issue.

 Step 1.5: Wait?